A handful of the best things to do in Kauai, the most isolated of the Hawaiian Islands.

 Travelers who want to spend lots of time in nature, try a few adventure sports, and really soak in the Hawaiian culture should definitely visit Kauai.

 I was lucky enough to spend 10 days on this beautiful island with my sister, mom, aunt, and grandmother.
 It was truly the trip of a lifetime.

-Based on my personal experience and a little research, here are some of the best things to do in Kauai, Hawaii.
+Here are some of the best things to do in Kauai, Hawaii.

 10 Best Things To Do In Kauai, Hawaii